MarkToolan/Forensic-Podiatry/README.md

 # Forensic-Podiatry
-Ancillary files for the pre-print Toward A Semi-Automatic Method of Brefoot Identification Part II
+Ancillary files for the pre-print Toward A Semi-Automatic Method of Barefoot Identification Part II